 On the 25th September 2012 we added input into the U.N-Water Analytical Brief, which was being framed to form the foundation for U.N Water Security.
 We are very pleased to say that our input was accepted

+“Ensuring that ecosystems are protected and conserved is central to achieving water security – both for people and for nature.
 Ecosystems are vital to sustaining the quantity and quality of water available within a watershed, on which both nature and people rely.
-Maintaining the integrity of ecosystems is essential for supporting the diverse needs of humans, including domestic, agricultural, energy and industrial water use, and for the sustainability of ecosystems, including protecting the water-provisioning services they provide.
+Maintaining the integrity of ecosystems is essential for supporting the diverse needs of humans, including domestic, agricultural, energy and industrial water use, and for the sustainability of ecosystems, including protecting the water-provisioning services they provide.”
+(U.N Analytical Brief 22/3/13)

 Given that it has finally been officially recognized, that the protection and conservation of Eco-systems, which maintain quality and quantity of global freshwater is central to all Water Security, which is central to all National and International Security including all Human Rights; it becomes imperative that actions, which support and conserve these Eco-systems, are taken imminently.

 If we are to reverse the degradation of the environmental systems that support civilization and all life, we need to act now.
 For the MAHB vision of a world moving rapidly towards sustainability in 2050 the protection and re balancing of the global freshwater cycle needs to be addressed and attended to.
-This is an urgent, innovative, exciting and challenging proposal, which could unite MAHB members along with many others in a global collective action plan.
-This accords with the steps that most scientists believe to be essential for addressing ways of reducing greenhouse gases, establishing biosphere reserves, protecting endangered populations, species and other critical resources.
+This is an urgent, innovative, exciting and challenging issue, which could unite MAHB members along with many others in a globally connected action plan.

 We are interested in forming collaborative alliances to achieve this crucial goal through establishing a feasibility study to guide a worldwide action plan.
-We welcome organizations and individuals to contact us, communicate ideas and to utilize our research for the purpose of preserving and protecting the global freshwater cycle and maintaining Water Security, National Security and International Security.
+We welcome organizations and individuals to contact us, communicate ideas and to utilize our research for the purpose of preserving and protecting the global freshwater cycle and maintaining Water Security.

 Thank you for your consideration.